Meditation (George Coleman and Tete Montoliu album)

 Meditation (also released as Dynamic Duo) is an album of duets by the American saxophonist George Coleman and Spanish pianist Tete Montoliu recorded in early 1977 and released on the Dutch label, Timeless.

 Reception

 Steve Loewy of AllMusic states, "A pairing of tenor saxophonist George Coleman and pianist Tete Montoliu might at first seem odd, but this is a remarkably coherent album in nearly every respect.
 Coleman and Montoliu are each at the top of their form (coming straight from a European tour), the saxophonist blowing strings of notes like soap bubbles from a pipe and Montoliu singing his Tatum-esque lines".

+DownBeat assigned the album 4 stars.
+Reviewer Lee Jeske wrote, "this is a compelling album that should stand high in anyone’s collection as a strong example of a jazz duet, as a strong example of improvised music in general or as a strong example of what can be done with two men, two instruments and no embellishment".